When you drive from the village of Blakeney

 Cley's a friendly, busy place and like Blakeney just three miles up the road, makes a good base for a relaxing Norfolk break.

 Picnic Fayre, the deli at the corner is richly stocked with all manner of tasty bits for breakfast, lunch and dinner.
 Often we stop for food when going to picnic on Cley Beach.
 There's fresh bread and a very fine selection of cheeses.
 There are

 pastries and cakes, olives and antipasti, oils and sauces, fresh and

 dried pasta ... and even ready meals for those who are not at all in the

 mood to cook.
 Alongside all of this bounty you can find snacks, super

 fresh vegetables, wines and even fresh coffee.

 And if this is not enough food, there's a great place selling truly mouthwatering ice-cream and just across from the deli you'll find the Cley Smokehouse offering the tastiest of smoked goods.

 But don't think for a moment that you'll now have to go hungry in Cley-next-the-Sea.
 You could not be more wrong.
-The village is host to several small cafes and a couple of pubs and restaurants.
+The village is host to several small cafes and a pub.

 And you can find lots of good artwork, too.
 The Pinkfoot Gallery in the High Street usually has beautiful landscapes in its windows, and Made in Cley opposite is a dream if your taste runs to handmade pottery or jewellery.